• Home

 Element: None

 Location: The Ajna Chakra (pronounced as ‘Agya Chakra’) is located between the eyebrows.
 Also known as the Third Eye Chakra, it is often used as a focal point during asana practice to develop more concentration and awareness.
-It is said that meditating upon this chakra destroys the karma of past lives and brings liberation and intuitive knowledge.
-Its attributes are intelligence, intuition, insight, and self-knowledge.
+Classical texts, including the Siva Samhita, describe sustained meditation on Ajna as a pathway to liberation, a claim best understood within the broader framework of yogic philosophy rather than as a literal promise.

 Symptoms of a blocked/imbalanced Third Eye Chakra: When imbalanced, it may make you feel non-assertive and afraid of success, or on the contrary, it can make you more egotistical.
 An imbalance can manifest as physical problems like headaches, blurry vision, and eye strain.